Asterinos1/Neighbour-s-CPU-v2/part1/coe and wcfg/README.md

 mycoe.coe contains the following instructions:
 (Instructions to test sw, lw, lb.
 Although sb is not tested, it works with this implementation)

+li r1 , 4  Loads the immediate value 4 into register r1.
+addir r5, r1, 4096   Adds the immediate value 4096 to the value stored in register r1 and stores the result in register r5. sw r5, 4(r1)   Stores the value in register r5 into memory at the address formed by adding 4 to the value in register r1. lw r4, 4(r1)   Loads a word from memory at the address formed by adding 4 to the value in register r1 and stores it in register r4. lb r6 , 4(r1)  Loads a byte from memory at the address formed by adding 4 to the value in register r1 and stores it in the lower 8 bits of register r6. lb r6, 5(r1)   Loads a byte from memory at the address formed by adding 5 to the value in register r1 and stores it in the lower 8 bits of register r6.